Florence in Lauderdale County, Alabama — The American South (East South Central)

 Erected by Florence Historical Board Florence Alabama.

 Location.
 34° 48.259′ N, 87° 39.967′ W. Marker is in Florence, Alabama, in Lauderdale County.
-Marker is on Tennessee Street.
+It is on Tennessee Street.
 Located on left of US 72/US 43/East Tennessee St going into Florence Al at entrance to Florence Cemetery.
 Touch for map.
 Marker is in this post office area: Florence AL 35630, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Florence Cemetery (about 500 feet away, measured in a direct line); Patton Elementary School (about 700 feet away); 115th Signal Battalion (about 700 feet away); Fort Willingham (about 700 feet away); St. Joseph Catholic Church (about 800 feet away); Soldier's Rest (approx. 0.2 miles away); Old Confederate Fort (approx. 0.4 miles away); General Hood's Narrow Escape (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: Florence Cemetery (about 500 feet away, measured in a direct line); Patton Elementary School (about 700 feet away); 115th Signal Battalion (about 700 feet away); Fort Willingham (about 700 feet away); St. Joseph Catholic Church (about 800 feet away); Soldier's Rest (approx. 0.2 miles away); Old Confederate Fort (approx. 0.4 miles away); General Hood's Narrow Escape (approx. 0.4 miles away).
 Touch for a list and map of all markers in Florence.